-If all three components are Above Average, most likely your score will be 7 or above.
+If two of the three components are Above Average, most likely your score will be 7 or above.
 This means the keyword is very competitive in the marketplace.

 The keyword is underperforming in the marketplace - so your ads are less likely to appear on the Bing Network when that keyword is matched.
 If one or more of the three components of quality score are Below Average, most likely your score will be 5 or below.
 If you want to improve your quality score, you need to make changes to improve the poor performing component.